SICTIAM/ozwillo-doc/_includes/3-provisioning.md

 ##### Response from provider

 The status-changed endpoint must respond with a successful status (200, 202 or 204) in a timely manner (not necessarily waiting for the underlying resources to be actually released/archived or reacquired/restored).
-Ozwillo will then change the instance's state from its database and it will be impossible for users to authenticate to it, and services will disappear from the store.
+The platform will then change the instance's state from its database and it will be impossible for users to authenticate to it, and services will disappear from the store.

 If the request times out, the Kernel will change the instance's state in its database nevertheless.
 Any (timely) non-successful status will abort the status change (so it can be retried later).

 Note that the above does not describe the current behavior.
 Currently, the response is ignored, and the provider might not even be notified!
-This means that a `STOPPED` instance should continue to redirect users to Ozwillo for authentication, and should treat a successful authentication as a signal that the instance actually is now `RUNNING` (remember that when an instance is in a `STOPPED` status, it's impossible to authenticate on it).
+This means that a `STOPPED` instance should continue to redirect users to the platform for authentication, and should treat a successful authentication as a signal that the instance actually is now `RUNNING` (remember that when an instance is in a `STOPPED` status, it's impossible to authenticate on it).
 {: .focus .important}

 #### Instance destruction